-Want to know if the property you’ve got your eye on is eligible for conventional Fannie Mae financing?
+Want to know if the property you’ve got your eye on is eligible for mortgage financing?
 If so, you’ve come to the right place.
 Many factors influence financing eligibility, and some may be out of your and our control.
 We’ve put together a list of conditions to help you determine whether or not the condo may qualify.
 Then we’ll discuss what you need to know to actually get approved.

-- The site contains one of the following: houseboat or floating home, segmented ownership, manufactured home, or timeshare units.
+- The site contains any of the following: a houseboat or floating home, segmented ownership, a manufactured home or timeshare units.

 - You only have rights to occupy the condo and don’t own it.
-This is also known as “community” or “common interest apartments or tenants-in-common properties.
+These condos are also known as community apartments, common interest apartments or tenants-in-common properties.

-- The property is being used as both a condo and a hotel, or has hotel amenities, such as the ability for the association to do short-term rentals for units in the project.
+- The property is being used as both a condo and a hotel or has hotel amenities, such as the ability for the HOA to do short-term rentals for units in the project.

 - The property is an investment security, which acts as a liquid asset, and has documents on file with the Securities and Exchange Commission (SEC).

 Nod your head yes to any of the above?
 If so, your condo likely isn’t eligible for financing.
 On the other hand, if everything checks out, you can go on to the next step.
 Before that, though, let’s touch on some terminology you might see.

 Types of Condo Loan Approvals

 In case you haven’t noticed up to this point, there are really two parts to qualification for any condo approval.
 There are your qualifications – these are the traditional items that impact your loan qualification, like income, assets and credit.